Ketanmadral/todo-list-react/README.md

 # Todo List React

-Todo List React is a task management application built using React, Context API, and Reducer Hooks.
-This project allows users to create, update, and delete tasks, with state management handled efficiently using the Context API and Reducer pattern.
+This is a simple task management application built with React, Context API, and Reducer hooks.

+## Features

+- Add and delete tasks
+- Manage state using Context API and Reducer hooks
+- Responsive UI

+## Installation

+1. Clone the repository
+2. Run `npm install`
+3. Run `npm start`